Lovely Lady loves to read and write, rescues beagles, and is a budding beekeeper.

-Here’s a short description of my hive setup: it's about a year and a half old, two deeps and two supers, last harvest yielded 25 lbs. of honey.
-I split the hive earlier this year but due to phenomenal growth, they still swarmed anyways, leaving behind a remnant to care for the now mostly empty hive.
-And while there were less bees and less activity, those left were nice and busy.
-New bees were emerging and I was hopeful that the population would be quickly replenished.
+Here' a short description of my hive setup: It's about a year and a half old, two deeps and two supers, and the last harvest yielded 25 lbs. of honey.
+I split the hive earlier this year, but due to phenomenal growth, they still swarmed anyway, leaving behind a remnant to care for the now mostly empty hive.
+And while there were fewer bees and less activity, those left were nice and busy.
+New bees were emerging, and I was hopeful that the population would be quickly replenished.

 Enter the wax moths.
 We had seen a couple of worms or two on the mite inspection board and killed them right away.
 And we also found a couple of worms in silky fibrous cocoons on the underside of the hive and got rid of those too.
-This went on for about two months where we would find a couple of worms almost daily.
-We didn't see anything when we checked the supers so figured the bees were just cleaning things up.
+This went on for about two months, where we would find a couple of worms almost daily.
+We didn't see anything when we checked the supers, so we figured the bees were just cleaning things up.

 So Many Worms

 One day we started finding more than a few worms . . . now we were seeing 20–30 itty bitty tiny worms and then the occasional larger ones.
 Still, nothing crazy going on in the supers when we peeked.

 And then, one evening, my father went to check the top super randomly and saw a couple of larger worms poking through the airflow mesh.
 On removing the top of the super, he saw a massive amount of squiggling bodies and silky fibers on the frames.
 He pulled out a center frame, and the sight made him ill.
 There were hundreds of small worms riddled throughout the frame.
 The surrounding frames looked equally scary.

 He called me as it was getting dark and said we would need to get down and dirty the next day to see how bad things were.
 The pictures he forwarded were the things of nightmares.
 Neither of us slept well that night, worrying about the damage done and wondering if it was reversible or not.